ryanmccluretx/Modbus-Adapter/python/README.md

   * OPTIONAL
   * Default value is __Analog\_Output\_Holding\_Registers__

-#### Modbus Client Adapter

-_Development in progress_

 ### Runtime Configuration

 #### Modbus Server Adapter
-TBD - Runtime configuration currently not needed
+Runtime configuration currently not being utilized as it is currently not needed.

 #### Modbus Client Adapter
+Runtime configuration currently not being utilized as it is currently not needed.

 ## Setup
 ---